…coming 2025

 And so we did.

 It was two weeks I will never forget.
-Even the details are still clear to me, although I took copious notes for the book ‘Finley’s Song’… speaking of which, makes me realize the power of our thoughts.
-My plot is about a woman who blames herself for her husband’s tragic death, causing her entire world to crumble beneath guilt and grief.
+Even the details are still clear to me, although I took copious notes for the book ‘Finley’s Song’.
+It’s a story about a woman pianist, who is also a singer-songwriter, who blames herself for her husband’s tragic death, causing her entire world to crumble beneath guilt and grief.

-Of course these are two emotions she (Finley) could not avoid given the circumstances of his demise, however, the length of time one might dwell on the negatives can make all the difference in other lives one might touch.
+Of course these are two emotions Finley could not avoid given the circumstances of his demise, however, the length of time one might dwell on the negatives can make all the difference in other lives one might touch.
 In this case, her son Max is most affected.
-He is an adolescent boy when the tragedy occurs, and because his mother doesn’t handle her guilt and grief well, he ends up living with his grandparents… not a happy solution for him.
+He is an adolescent boy when the tragedy occurs, and because his mother doesn’t handle her guilt and grief well, he ends up living with his grandparents… not a happy solution.

-This leads to the ponderous question: When do we come up for air, reevaluate a difficult situation, and decide to move on because stagnation is a pointless state to wallow in?
+This book in general leads to the ponderous question: When do we come up for air, reevaluate a difficult situation, and decide to move on because self-inflicted punishment is pointless rather than productive?
 It benefits no one and can cause further destruction from a tragedy that is best put behind us rather than dictate our future.

-It will take our heroine a while to figure this out on her own, and while doing so, we will have Paris to enjoy… from its richly preserved ancient buildings and endless glorious art to the stunning world of fashion and twinkling (on the hour every hour) Eiffel Tower.
+It takes our heroine a while to figure this out on her own, and while doing so, she and Max enjoy Paris… from its richly preserved ancient buildings and endless glorious art to the stunning world of fashion and twinkling (on the hour every hour) Eiffel Tower.

-The book will also take place in Vail, Colorado where this same daughter lives.
+The book also takes place in Vail, Colorado where my daughter Anna lives.
 (I have two daughters and am already contemplating where to travel with the second :).
-I’ve spent a great deal of time in Vail over the past decade visiting Anna and therefore have decided it’s the perfect setting for my sixth novel, along with France of course, and while I’m at it, I decided to also borrow her lifestyle of fly fishing, river rafting, and downhill skying.
-Why not?
-There isn’t a thing left in my own life I haven’t already examined and written about.
+I’ve spent a great deal of time in Vail over the past decade rafting the Colorado River and fly fishing with Anna.
+I decided it’s the perfect setting for this novel, along with Paris.
+Although the book isn’t published yet, I’ve been testing the waters with early readers.
+Here are their early reviews:

 I am looking forward to Finley’s song becoming a reality.
 I still need to get Katya and can’t wait to read it.
 Your books are so wonderfully written and a real joy to read.